AcalaNetwork/e2e-tests/README.md

 There is [periodic check](https://github.com/AcalaNetwork/e2e-tests/actions/workflows/check.yml) Github Action to run the tests against latest mainnet block to detect compatibility issues with live networks.

-It is recommended use `yarn update-env` to update the `.env` file with latest block number before running the tests.
+It is recommended use `bun update-env` to update the `.env` file with latest block number before running the tests.
 This ensures tests are always running against the same blocks so that block data can be cached and reused to speed up test running time.
 Once you have a working test, update the blocks number again and rerun the tests to ensure the tests are block number indpendent.
 Use `redact` and event filters to make the snapshot be consistent regardless the block number.

 ### Files